Clinical Laboratory Technologist Salary – See Here

 Salary Per State: Which State Gives More?

-We also took into account the cost of living in-state to allow the comparison of wages across the US.
+We also considered the cost of living in-state to allow the comparison of wages across the US.

 This index is the division of average pay by cost of living compared to the average for a state.
 For instance, California’s cost of living index is 135.9, and the average pay is $80,500, so our index value will be: $80,500 * (100/135.9) = $59,234.